-The SC Department of Health and Environmental Control provides an array of information on how to be a more earth-friendly traveller.
+The SC Department of Health and Environmental Control provides an array of information on how to be more earth-friendly.
 Visit their website to learn more about this and to download some helpful information and tips!

 Green Tips for Your Camping Trip

 The next time you plan on camping at a SC State Park, check out this list of tips for going green: